milesj/interweave/docs/exts/autolink.md

 <Interweave matchers={[new EmailMatcher('email')]} />;
 ```

+> Email matcher must be registered before URL and IP matchers.

 ### Props

 The following props are available for `Email` components, all of which should be passed to an